Adzz/you-dont-know-fp/README.md

 A good use case for either of them is changing a binary or unary function into a function that takes one argument so that we can more easily compose them.

+Date is always the most specific input, which is why it's always on the right hand side.
+That means you can delay the specificity until the very last moment.
+This is why elixir is a bit weird.
+It does it the other way meaning you can pipe things gratutiously.
+However the f*ck you spell that word.

+### Transducers

+A way to compose reducers, even though reducing functions take more than one arg and so is a bit messy usually.